 The Yang Style is characterized by evenly paced, soft flowing movements which are almost 'zen-like' distilled in their postures and transitions - while also offering a myriad of delicate intricacies within the execution of each move, transition or stance.
 The more gentle physical requirements of Yang style Tai Chi make it suitable to a wider audience in regards to physical requirements as well as age range.

 The founder of the Yang style was Yang Lu-ch'an (1799-1872).
 His grandson Yang Ch'eng-fu is largely responsible for standardizing and popularizing the Yang style of Tai Chi Chuan which is the most practiced style in both China and the world today.

-Form execution of the Chen style alternates slow/fast with soft/hard movements and is characterized by a pronounced coiling, spiraling characteristic (chan si jin), with sporadic explosive releases of power in punches, stomps and kicks (fa jin).
-This makes the Chen style a little more athletic & visually dramatic compared to all other Tai Chi styles and average to good overall fitness is recommended.
+The Chen Style is the oldest and founding style of all other styles of Tai Chi and therefore displays the roots of being a martial art much more prominently.
+The Chen Style has a high dynamic between slow/soft and fast/hard movements and is characterized by pronounced coiling & spiraling movements (silk reeling) with bursts of explosive releases of power in punches, stomps and kicks (fa-jin).
+This makes the Chen style a little more athletic & visually dramatic compared to all other styles of Tai Chi.

 Chen Wang-Ting, an ancestral native of the Chen Village, is believed to have developed Chen style Tai Chi Chuan based upon family-taught fighting techniques in combination with external resources.